 Alumni Profile: Priya Gupta

-I am living in Chicago, IL with my two black cats while I attend graduate school at the University of Chicago.
-When I am not studying, I enjoy reading, yoga, being outside, and spending time with friends.
+I reside in Pittsburgh, PA with my two black cats.
+When I am not studying, I enjoy reading, yoga, running, being outside, and spending time with friends.

 Post-Graduation Description